ibm-cloud-docs/vpc/how-to-design-your-vpc.md

 Based on these two considerations, here are the assumptions that are made for this example:

 * For this example, CIDR ranges from the 172.16.0.0/12 block of RFC 1918 addresses are used for all subnets.
-* The application's presentation layer is a thin veneer above a REST API.
+* The application's presentation layer is a thin layer above a REST API.
 Therefore, horizontal scaling affects the middle tier more than it affects the presentation tier.

 ## Determine each tier's subnet size
 {: #determine-each-tier-s-subnet-size}